-This site is built to be streamlined, clean, and easy-to-use while being extremely flexible for those who want a greater level of control over how they pray.
-It is also very accurate and faithful to the text, rubrics, and calendar of The Book of Common Prayer (2019).
+This site and app are built to be streamlined, clean, and easy-to-use while being extremely flexible for those who want a greater level of control over how they pray.
+They are also very accurate and faithful to the text, rubrics, and calendar of The Book of Common Prayer (2019).
 All that said, please use what works for you.
-Legerme / BCP 2019 or Church of the Incarnation, Bryan/College Station are other great options for the 2019 prayer book texts.
-St. Bede's Breviary, Mission St. Clare, and dailyoffice.app are good options for the 1979 prayer book texts.
+Legereme / BCP 2019 or Church of the Incarnation, Bryan/College Station are other great options for the 2019 prayer book texts.
+Venite.app, St. Bede's Breviary, Mission St. Clare, and dailyoffice.app are great options for the 1979 prayer book texts.

 Ability to create an account to save your settings across multiple computers, phones, and browsers